JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-sequence/check-connection.md

 You will see three very basic graphs.
 These are just to see if it's working.
 We provide other ones for working with the data.

 You will get a fake voltage reading of 1 every time you power cycle the hub.
 This is just so we can tell whether it has connected successfully to the internet.
+In later models instead of 1 you will see a voltage reading.

 If the sensor unit is working, when you power cycle the sensor unit you will also see a sequence of rapid temperature readings.
 If they aren't sensible, the most likely cause is low battery voltage.
 The ideal voltage is 3.3V.
 The sensor can tolerate the range 3-3.5V.
 We are having issues with our voltage readings and they are only approximate, so if you need to test the actual battery voltage, use a multimeter.